 Collie Health Foundation Grants Overview

-Since the inception of the Collie Health Foundation, over $1,079,901 has been given in support of various Collie and canine health related grants.
-CHF’s support of research has led to development of commercial tests for Collie Eye Anomaly, Progressive Retinal Atrophy, MDR-1 drug sensitivity, and gray Collie syndrome and a risk assessment test for Dermatomyositis.
+Since the inception of the Collie Health Foundation, over $750,000 has been given in support of various Collie Health related projects.
+CHF’s support of research has led to development of commercial tests for Collie Eye Anomaly, Progressive Retinal Atrophy, MDR-1 drug sensitivity, and gray Collie syndrome.
 Priority projects solicited are for bloat, epilepsy, autoimmune disorders, and cancer but all projects benefiting Collie health are considered.

 The CHF continues to expand it’s Grants to include subsidies to members for DNA testing.
 The rebate for Progressive Retinal Atrophy ($50) continues.
-Additional support for DNA testing has been added to include Collie Eye Anomaly ($50), Multi-Drug Resistant (MDR1) ($20) and Cyclic Neutropenia ($50).
-In 2016, the CHF voted to ad a rebate for the Dermatomyositis (DMS) Risk Assessment Test.
-Today Clemson has worked with OptiGen and VetGen to make the test more affordable and CHF currently rebates $65 per test More information on these subsidies can be found by going to the Announcements page.
+Additional support for DNA testing has been added to include Collie Eye Anomaly ($50), MDR1 ($20) and Cyclic Neutropenia ($50).
+More information on these subsidies can be found by going to the Announcements page.

 The CHF has also engaged the AKC Canine Health Foundation and Morris Animal Foundation in search of projects that would benefit the Collie.

 Link to Morris … http://www.morrisanimalfoundation.org